Bylaws

 AMENDMENTS OF ARTICLES AND BYLAWS

 12.01.
 General.
 The Articles of Incorporation of this Association and these Bylaws, each as from time to time amended or restated, may be amended, revised or restated from time to time to include or omit any provision which could lawfully be included therein or omitted therefrom at the time the amendment, revision or restatement is adopted.
-Any number of amendments, or an entire revision or restatement of the Articles of Incorporation or these Bylaws may be considered, acted upon, and adopted, provided that the amendment, revision or restatement of the Articles of Incorporation or these Bylaws is approved and recommended by the Board of Directors, and submitted to, voted on, and approved by the affirmative vote of two-thirds (2/3rds) of the Voting Active Members of the Association present at the Annual Meeting or a special meeting duly called for the purpose of considering the proposed amendment(s).
+Any number of amendments, or an entire revision or restatement of the Articles of Incorporation or these Bylaws may be considered, acted upon, and adopted, provided that the amendment, revision or restatement of the Articles of Incorporation or these Bylaws is approved and recommended by the Board of Directors, and submitted to, voted on, and approved by the affirmative vote of two-thirds (2/3rds) of the Voting Active Members of the Association.

 12.02.
 Amendments Related to Tax-Exempt Status.
 Notwithstanding the provisions of section 12.01 of these Bylaws, if any amendment or revision of the Articles of Incorporation or these Bylaws, or both, is required to enable the Association to maintain tax-exempt status as an organization described in Section 501 (c) (6) of the Internal Revenue Code of 1986, as amended, the Board of Directors shall have the power and authority to amend the Articles of Incorporation or these Bylaws, or both, as the case may be, by adopting amendments or revisions by the affirmative vote of two-thirds (2/3rds) of the members of the Board of Directors present and voting at meeting; however, no amendment or revision shall substantially change the purposes of the Association or the rights, privileges, duties and responsibilities of the members of the Association or the members of the Board of Directors unless the amendment or revision is noticed, approved, and adopted in accordance with Section 12.01.